Espoonlahti

 The entrances to the Soukka metro station are located on Soukantori and Yläkartanontie.

 Located in the Greater Espoonlahti area, Kivenlahti is the final stop of the western metro line.
 The metro is expected to bring thousands of new residents as well as new jobs and commercial and public services to the area.
-Omnia, the Joint Authority of Education in the Espoo Region, is planning to establish new premises in Kivenlahti.
-By 2050, the population of Kivenlahti is expected to increase from 8,000 to 25,000.
+By 2060, the population of Kivenlahti is expected to increase from 8,000 to 20,000.

 Kiviruukki, located on the northern side of Länsiväylä, will be an essential part of Kivenlahti in the future.
-Kiviruukki is within a short distance from the Kivenlahti metro station.
+Kiviruukki is at a short distance from the Kivenlahti metro station.
 Kiviruukki is being developed into a workplace and educational hub known as Cleantech Garden, which focuses on bio- and circular economy innovations.
+Omnia, the Joint Authority of Education in the Espoo Region, is planning to establish new premises in Cleantech Garden.
 A large number of homes will also be built in the Kiviruukki area.

 Are you a property developer or an investor?
 Read more about the opportunities in Espoonlahti.